moschiel/renode-pcf8574-tutorial/README.md

 The application initializes the port to `0xFF`, keeps P4..P7 released for input, polls the buttons every 200 ms, and toggles one LED every second while cycling through P0..P3.
 The sequence turns on P0, P1, P2, P3, then turns off P0, P1, P2, P3.
 LED and input changes are printed through USART2.

-With the model logging introduced in section 3, `Debug` shows the latch write once per second.
+With the model logging introduced in tutorial section 3, `Debug` shows the latch write once per second.
 The optional `Noisy` level also shows the five I2C reads performed per second while polling the buttons.

 The excerpts below are already part of the supplied [main.c](firmware/Core/Src/main.c); you do not need to add them to run the tutorial ELF.